(This list has been updated with current models for July 2019.)

 1) Skechers GoRun MaxRoad 3 Ultra

 This company from Manhattan Beach, California, sells pretty dope running shoes but they don’t get the attention they deserve.
 The GoRun MaxRoad 3 Ultra gets everything right – be it the very soft and responsive ride, the spacious upper, outsole traction, or the 8-ounce weight.

 One would think that the thick midsole limits the Ultra’s versatility.
 Not at all.

 The Road 3 is good for almost anything you throw at it.
 Except for very fast track workouts or short road races, the Road 3 can handle everything from long-distance runs to just being a daily workhorse.

 The midsole even has vents – beat that.
 And the best part of all is the Ultra’s affordable price.

 But there is a catch.
-The forefoot is narrow and shallow so the fit is a take-it-or-leave-it kind.
 The midsole is narrow and flexes in the middle so it doesn’t work for everyone.
+The V2’s toe-box isn’t as shallow as the V1 – but that’s got more to do with the decreased heel collar padding rather than the last itself.
 The Turbo is also a very expensive shoe.